-I love a good quick bread, like this Paleo Chocolate Chip Zucchini Almond Bread, especially during cold weather or really any time that I need some comfort.
+I love a good quick bread, like this gluten free and Paleo Chocolate Chip Zucchini Almond Bread, especially during cold weather or really any time that I need some comfort.
 Although it seems that I need such comfort more often during the cold months of the year and I’m happy to turn on the oven and get baking at those times.
 A slice of quick bread with a cup of tea for me is one of my most enjoyable food moments.While any recipe that features zucchini is a great way to take advantage of the vegetable’s prolific nature during the growing season, I do love that I can get zucchini year round at my grocery store.
 That means that neither I nor you have to wait to make this Chocolate Chip Zucchini Almond Bread.
 I’m not very good at waiting, especially when such a delicious quick bread is what I’m waiting for.
 Seeing a recipe that gets you excited and then having to wait several months to make it would be brutal, right?
 Thankfully, you can go right out and pick up some zucchini to make this recipe.
 Then later when your zucchini or any local zucchini is available, you can make this bread again!

 This gluten-free and Paleo Chocolate Chip Zucchini Almond Bread recipe comes from Nourishing Meals: 365 Whole Foods, Allergy-Free Recipes for Healing Your Family One Meal at a Time.
 It’s a terrific option for taking a snack break, eating for breakfast, or even enjoying as a healthier dessert.